 The County shall annually review the Concurrency Management Implementation Strategies that are incorporated in this Capital Improvement Element: - 1.
 Standards for levels of service are applied within appropriate geographical areas of the County.
 Standards for County-Wide public facilities are applied to development orders based on levels of service throughout the County. - 2.
 Standards for public facilities that serve less than the entire County are applied to development orders on the basis of levels of service within assigned areas. - 3.
+Standards for public school facilities are applied to development orders within the geographic boundaries of the CSAs for each school type. - 34.
 Levels of service are compared to adopted standards on an annual basis.
 Annual monitoring is used, rather than case-by-case monitoring, for the following reasons: - a. annual monitoring corresponds to annual expenditures for capital improvements during the County's fiscal year; and - b. annual monitoring covers seasonal variations in levels of service.